 Uses a topical approach to explore issues and controversies raised by the powerful presence of mass media in contemporary society.
 Provides students with analytical tools necessary to think critically and self-consciously about media.
 Develops understanding of the forces which shape mass media, their products, and their effects on society.
-Topics that may be explored include children and television, violence in the media, media and social inequality, news, audience response, and resistance to mediated messages.
+Topics that may be explored include children and television, gender representations in the media, violence in the media, media and social inequality, news, audience response, and resistance to mediated messages.
 This course does not satisfy a major requirement or elective.
+Meets general academic requirement B.